hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 !!! important

-    Snap sync and checkpoint sync are early access features.

-    We recommend using snap sync over fast sync even in certain production environments (for example, staking), because snap sync can be faster by several days.
+    * We recommend using snap sync over fast sync because snap sync can be faster by several days.
-    If your snap sync completes successfully, you have the correct world state.
+    * Checkpoint sync is an early access feature.
+    * It might become impossible to sync Ethereum Mainnet using fast sync in the future.
+      Update Besu to a version that supports newer sync methods.

 ### `target-gas-limit`